Ulm-IQO/qudi-iqo-modules/docs/migrating_config_from_v0.1.md

 # Config conversion from old qudi (release v0.1) to new core
 This document gives a short overview how to port an existing configuration to the new qudi release vXXX (aka new core).
-The good new is: If you have a running configuration for v0.1 already, it should be straightforward to adapt it to your new qudi installation.
+The good news is: If you have a running configuration for v0.1 already, it should be straightforward to adapt it to your new qudi installation.
 Please note that we are describing the most common use case, but can't cover all modules here.
 If you encounter issues with any configuration, it might help to look into the source (.py) file.
 There you'll find an example config in the docstring of the respective class.